NYUTorchTech/cop/src/_posts/2015-01-10-social-media-ambassadors.md

 ---

 A group for NYU employees who manage social media on behalf of a campus entity.
 This group facilitates knowledge, awareness, and best practices regarding social media at NYU.

+##Planned Goal/Outcome

+We have goals!

+##Processes and Practices

+And Processes and Practices